BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Convenience.**

 With a touchscreen and a full graphical interface, Seed Tool offers a lot of convenience.
 This can itself be an adversary, because it means that users might not be using a fully airgapped device and are definitely using a device with a larger attack service than something that's exclusively a wallet.
-However, this level of convenience is meant to ward off users choosing something much more convenient (and less secure) such as keeping their seeds on a networked computer or at a centralized exchange.
+However, this level of convenience is meant to ward off users choosing something even more convenient (and less secure) such as keeping their seeds on a networked computer or at a centralized exchange.

 **Institutional Theft.**